Welcome to the Conversion Detectives CRO Glossary for digital growth.

 If you want to be radical you make big changes.
 Yes there can be huge gains but these types of test can also result in big failures.
 Look to do incremental changes (small gains that add up) alongside or instead of the more radical tests.

-A website which presents content in a chronological series.
-Blogs stared as online diaries but now are a very broad church covering every possible niche of interest.
-Most blogs us a Content Management System like WordPress or Blogger.
+A website which presents content in a chronological order like a diary.
+Most blogs use a Content Management System like WordPress. .